Days Of The Week, Months Of The Year, Seasons, Weather And Time In Albanian

 When you’re just starting to learn Albanian, it’s important to build a strong foundation by learning some commonly used words.
 This will give you a good base to work from as you continue your studies.

-One of the most important groups of words in any language are those that deal with time.
+The most important groups of words in any language are those that deal with time.
 Knowing how to describe when something happened/will happen is crucial for being able to effectively communicate in Albanian.

 In this post, we’ll cover some of the most important words relating to time in Albanian.
 These include days of the week, months of the year, seasons, and common time terms.
-Additionally, we’ll cover vocabulary that describes weather and other seasonal conditions, as these are often closely tied to time.
+Additionally, we’ll cover vocabulary that describes the weather and other seasonal conditions, as these are often closely tied to time.